begedin/educate-yoself/feb-2015-ember-computed.md

 That's about as far as we can go, though. **We cannot go more than one level deep** when using `@each`.
 That means `todo.@each.isDone` works, but a hypothetical `todo.@each.subtask.isDone` or `todo.@each.subtask.@each.isDone` will absolutely not work.

+### What about '[]'

+Other than `@each`, there's also the `[]` 'selector'.

+To explain the difference, some history:

+Initially both were pretty much the same, with the difference that `[]` did not support observing properties of array elements, meaning `todos.@each.isDone` works, but `todos.[].isDone` does not.

+For a short time between Ember 0.9.4 and 0.9.8, `[]` was gone completely.
+The reason it was [re-added in 0.9.8](https://github.com/emberjs/ember.js/commit/d5e659bc8a8abaa3524bf66b7eb9b8f1bcdd18a3) was because, I quote:

+>This were previously disabled due to over-zealous firing of firstObject and lastObject.
+However, [] was still useful for non-array enumerables.
+Additionally, firstObject and lastObject were made smarter so as to only fire notifications when necessary.

 ## Observers

 Observers are used when we want to fire an action when some property changes, without actually requiring a value to be returned.
 Simply put, we could consider them event handlers for `propertyChanged` events. **They can observe both basic as well as computed properties.**